hiveeyes/arduino/doc/source/firmware-builder.rst

 Build node-gprs-http
 ********************

-The firmware source code `node-gprs-http.ino`_ of the :ref:`open-hive-firmware-gprs` is pulled from the master branch of the `Hiveeyes Arduino repository`_ on GitHub.
+The firmware source code `openhive-gsm-wifi.ino`_ of the :ref:`open-hive-firmware-gprs` is pulled from the master branch of the `Hiveeyes Arduino repository`_ on GitHub.
 Specify appropriate parameters to match your environment.